Make your kiddo’s dream come true with a kids room loft! Use this step-by-step tutorial to learn how to build a loft in a closet.

-*Updated post 10/30/2019 (with picture above and a few details below) to reflect the current look of the kids’ loft space.
+*As I mentioned earlier, we've had the kiddos closet with the loft bed DIY for quite a number of years.
+I updated this post to reflect the current look of the kid's loft space.
 Over time, the original ladder bit the dust so we installed a hanging ladder.

 *Affiliate links below.
 Thanks for supporting this blog.
 Click to read my disclosure policy.